May 05, 2017

-Those cold, snowy mornings in the middle of winter or the stormy, turbulent days of spring will no longer be a mystery to commuting staff and students and others at Eastern Michigan University.
+Those cold, snowy mornings in the middle of winter will no longer be a mystery to commuting staff and students and others at Eastern Michigan University.

 The station is part of the Weather Bug network of more than 8,000 weather stations around the country, and can be seen at its specific Weather Bug link or by a downloadable app for Android and IOS systems.

-“The departments of athletics, biology, chemistry and mathematics have also expressed interest in weather data to support instruction, research, and safety,” Kovacs said.
+“The departments of athletics, biology, chemistry, physics and astronomy, and mathematics have also expressed interest in weather data to support instruction, research, and safety,” Kovacs said.

-Before this year, Eastern had only a precipitation gauge at its National Weather Service cooperative weather station outside of Strong Hall.
+Before now, Eastern had only a precipitation gauge at its National Weather Service cooperative weather station outside of Strong Hall.
 To get a sense of the new weather station’s capabilities and its instruments, see the drone video of the station and surrounding areas.

 There is also a display case with the station’s weather data in the basement (rock level) of The Mark Jefferson Building and in the Oceanography, Climatology, and Weather Lab in 217 Mark Jefferson.

 Founded in 1849, Eastern is the second oldest university in Michigan.
 It currently serves more than 20,000 students pursuing undergraduate, graduate, specialist, doctoral and certificate degrees in the arts, sciences and professions.
 In all, more than 300 majors, minors and concentrations are delivered through the University's Colleges of Arts and Sciences; Business; Education; Health and Human Services; Technology, and its graduate school.
 EMU is regularly recognized by national publications for its excellence, diversity, and commitment to applied education.
 For more information about Eastern Michigan University, visit the University's website.

 Contact Geoff Larcom, firstname.lastname@example.org, 734.487.4401